-The most dangerous countries in the world to visit in 2020 have been revealed in the latest global security risk report
+The most dangerous countries in the world to visit in 2021 have been revealed in the latest Travel Risk Map

-Now in its 11th year, the Travel Risk Map is an interactive tool produced by security specialists at International SOS.
-It is used to predict the safest and conversely the most unsafe countries in the world.
+Now in its 12th year, the Travel Risk Map is an interactive tool produced by security specialists at International SOS.
+It is used to predict the safest and, conversely, the least safe countries in the world.

 The map comprises three sections: medical, security and road safety.
 For the security section, countries are indexed according to their travel security risk rating, which uses five risk definitions: insignificant, low, medium, high and extreme.

-International SOS uses a number of criteria to assess how the conditions in the country may impact visitors’ security and safety including ‘the threat posed to travellers and international assignees by political violence (including terrorism, insurgency, politically motivated unrest and war), social unrest (including sectarian, communal and ethnic violence) as well as violent and petty crime.’
+International SOS uses a number of criteria to assess how the conditions in the country may impact visitors’ safety and security.
+These include the threat posed to travellers by political violence (including terrorism, insurgency, politically motivated unrest and war), social unrest (including sectarian, communal and ethnic violence) and violent and petty crime.